-William W. Buzbee is a professor of law at Georgetown University Law Center.
+William W. Buzbee holds the inaugural Edward and Carole Walter Professor chair and is a Professor of Law at Georgetown University Law Center.
+He also serves as the Faculty Director of Georgetown Law’s Environmental Law & Policy Program.
 In his teaching and scholarship, he specializes in environmental law, legislation and regulation, and administrative law.
 Recent publications focus on climate regulation, deregulation and law governing agency policy change, and federalism.
 He also offers seminars on advanced environmental, regulatory, and constitutional law subjects, with his most recent seminar focused on “The Art of Regulatory War.”

 Professor Buzbee joined Georgetown from Emory Law School, where he was a professor of law and directed its Environmental and Natural Resources Law Program.
+He also spearheaded the creation of Emory’s Turner Environmental Law Clinic and later served as the Advisory Board Chair.
 He also co-directed Emory’s Center on Federalism and Intersystemic Governance.
 He has been a visiting professor of law at Columbia, Cornell and Illinois law schools.
 He has also served as a professor for the Leiden-Amsterdam-Columbia Law School Summer Program in American Law.
 Professor Buzbee is a founding Member Scholar of the Center for Progressive Reform, a Washington D.C.-based regulatory think tank.
 Professor Buzbee was awarded the 2007-2008 Emory Williams Teaching Award for excellence in teaching.
 Professor Buzbee clerked for United States Judge Jose A. Cabranes, and before becoming a professor was an attorney-fellow at the Natural Resources Defense Council, and did environmental, land use and litigation work for the New York City law firm, Patterson, Belknap, Webb & Tyler.
 JD, Columbia Law School, 1986; BA, Amherst College, magna cum laude, 1983.